hamsternipples/nosedocs/noseblog.md

 [8]: my reasoning behind this is that if we were to continue on the technological curve without the 9/11 event in 2001, I'm pretty sure that the nosebook technology would have been ready for 2012, however the technical setback that was experienced from the emotional fallout from the 9/11 events and also the retardation of the growth of the internet because of all of the "wiretapping" and "surveillance" measures put in place by the USA.
 I believe that all of this delayed the 2012 thing by 4 years.

 [9]: it was also on that day that I finally revealed that I had embodied the "venus" archetype. reading the sirian guide, 3 characters seemed to stand out to me quite a bit. one was volcrum, to which I have very obvious similarity: we both have a limp, and I made things for zaryn (which I always identified as zeus). the only thing I was missing to be for reals this volcrum guy was venus to be my wife.
 I never perceived her to be my physical wife. instead, when I had a brain haemorrhage, I had a new entity put inside of me which I identified as a little girl. for me, this marriage was never a literal thing, but a marriage of the two hemispheres of my brain. like clockwork, marcos invited me to come live at his house -- and marcos was someone I was on the lookout for because he completely fit the description the sirians gave as saturn. for me, venus (aphrodite) was always my right brain, and I determined that ...
-I'm going to continue this story in a future entry. it gets complicated.
+I'm going to continue this story in a future entry. it gets complicated. see: @[entry](2019-10-14 18:08)

 ### 2019-10-14 17:40 - I'm getting stronger